barth-lab/SPaDES_DESIGNS/README.md

 We include specific installation instructions, as well as detailed demos - specifically relating to the ion sampling and designs discussed in the article.
 In particular, the design-based demo is transferable to any SPaDES hydrate design problem.

-Final produced designed models, as well as the best ion sampling result from the exhaustive sampling performed to examine the impact of Na binding, are given in the final_designs and final_ion_sampling_designs folders respectively.
-Information on the specific mutations for each of the LOW and HIGH files are given in the README within the all_inputs folder.

 **IMPORTANT TO NOTE** The hydrate movers, that is those compatible with XML scripts and those needed to interface SPaDES with phenix, are available on the other repo (https://github.com/barth-lab/phenix_with_spades).
 These movers and the subsequent changes to protocols files etc. within Rosetta are entirely compatible with the functions provided here, as well as the most up-to-date version of Rosetta.
 In other words, feel free to compile a version of Rosetta with the changes listed here or with everything as given in the other repo.

 ## Installation